BlogEmail marketing strategy22 hand-picked funny emails for your marketing inspiration

 To be honest, I think BarkBox has it easy when trying to make subscribers smile.
 Who can resist a cute doggy?

 As new generations of digital-first individuals enter the workforce, the lines between business and consumer purchasing behaviors continue to blur.
-More and more, businesses are realizing that sharing information doesn’t have to be boring.
+Businesses are increasingly realizing that sharing information doesn’t have to be boring.
 In fact, making the news, or at least parts of your email newsletter funny is not only okay, but a great way to build your subscriber list.

 The Morning Brew newsletter is a leading example of how a little levity can add up to significant growth for business publishers.
 But it’s not the only one.
 Take a look.